-and in force since 6 April 2022 respond to this need.
+- 13. The Venice Commission and ODIHR acknowledge that, especially since the shift from the parliamentary to the presidential form of government in 2018, Türkiye has needed certain amendments to its electoral legislation.
+Some of the amendments adopted on 31 March 2022 and in force since 6 April 2022 respond to this need.
 However, the Venice Commission and ODIHR note that these amendments were adopted within a few weeks in a process that was not fully inclusive as the involvement of the opposition was limited and civil society was excluded from the process.
-Most of the amendments will not come into effect until one year after the law enters into force; an exception was introduced for the earlier introduction of changes to how the election administration bodies are composed which will come into effect in July 2022.

-- 14. The Venice Commission and ODIHR welcome certain positive steps: the decrease of the election threshold from 10% to 7% as well as a new arrangement facilitating the participation of visually impaired persons in elections.
+Most of the amendments will not come into effect until one year after the law enters into force; an exception was introduced for the earlier introduction of changes to how the election administration bodies are composed which will come into effect in July 2022. - 14.
+The Venice Commission and ODIHR welcome certain positive steps: the decrease of the election threshold from 10% to 7% as well as a new arrangement facilitating the participation of visually impaired persons in elections.
 The two changes both correspond to recommendations made in previous opinions and ODIHR election observation reports.
 The election threshold remains, however, among the highest in Europe even after its decrease. - 15.
-The Venice Commission and ODIHR make the following key recommendations: - A. Reconsidering amendments that prescribe changes to the conditions for eligibility of political parties to participate in the elections that de facto are not possible to meet in the time between adoption of the amendments and the next election and therefore potentially make some parties ineligible; - B. Reconsidering the modifications in system for composing district and provincial electoral boards, which replace the system of automatic appointment based on seniority with a lottery system, that lacks safeguards against pressure on judges meeting the new eligibility criteria, who may feel under pressure to apply for the lottery, or on the contrary not to apply, as candidates for the electoral board; - C. Adding references to the President in Articles 65, 66 or 166 of Law No. 298, where previously there were references to the Prime Minister. - D. Reconsidering whether, with the 7% election threshold, the balance between the principles of fair representation and of stability of government is struck in the right way, further to the introduction of a presidential form of government. - 16.
-It would also be advisable for the Turkish authorities to reconsider the change in the application of the seat allocation model, i.e., the replacement of a two-stage allocation with a single-stage allocation, still using the d'Hondt method, which disfavours smaller political parties even when part of an electoral alliance - 17.
+The Venice Commission and ODIHR make the following key recommendations: - A. Making clear that the law does not introduce changes to the conditions for eligibility of political parties to participate in the elections that de facto are not possible to meet in the time between adoption of the amendments and the next election and therefore potentially make some parties ineligible; - B. Reconsidering the modifications in the system for composing district and provincial electoral boards that replace the system of automatic appointment based on seniority with a lottery system, because the new system lacks safeguards against pressure on judges meeting the new eligibility criteria; - C. Adding references to the President in Articles 65, 66 or 155 of Law No. 298, where previously there were references to the Prime Minister. - D. Reconsidering whether, with the 7% election threshold, the balance between the principles of fair representation and of stability of government is struck in the right way, further to the introduction of a presidential form of government. - 16.
+It would also be advisable for the Turkish authorities to reconsider the change in the application of the seat allocation model, i.e., the replacement of a two-stage allocation with a single-stage allocation, still using the d'Hondt method, which disfavours smaller political parties even when part of an electoral alliance. - 17.
 Additional recommendations are included throughout the text of this Joint Opinion. - 18.
 The Venice Commission and ODIHR remain at the disposal of the Turkish authorities and the Parliamentary Assembly for further assistance in this matter.